Comiclyy/duo/readme.md

 ## Contributing

 Duo is an open-source project, and contributions are always welcome.
-If you want to contribute to Duo, here's how you can do it:
+If you want to contribute to Duo, here's how you can:

 1. Fork the Duo repository.
 2. Create a new branch and make your changes.